Malaria in Pregnancy

 Limited Immunity

-A second issue with regards to limited immunity in pregnancy is that the limited immunity in a pregnant woman is less than in other victims of the disease.
-This is due to the suppression of the immune system that happens in a womans body during pregnancy.
+A second issue with regard to limited immunity in pregnancy is that the limited immunity in a pregnant woman is less than in other victims of the disease.
+This is due to the suppression of the immune system in a woman’s body during pregnancy.

-The presence of the parasites in the placenta leads to patient re-infection, therefore the treated mother will need to be re-tested for malaria regularly after the initial treatment has ceased.
-In the pregnant woman, treatment may also need to be for longer periods of time.
-Antenatal clinics often treat mothers in the malaria endemic areas with antimalarials at their antenatal visits as prevention against malaria taking hold.
+The presence of the parasites in the placenta leads to patient re-infection.
+Therefore, the treated mother will need to be re-tested for malaria regularly after the initial treatment has ceased.
+In pregnant women, treatment may also need to be extended.
+When possible, pregnant women in malaria areas should be treated with intermittent preventative treatment (IPT) medications regardless of malaria infection status.

-Pregnancy also limits the antimalarials that can be used to treat the disease as some of the chemicals used are dangerous to the mother’s health and to the viability of the fetus.
-Health care workers should check contraindications of antimalarial medications before using them to treat pregnant women.
+Pregnancy also limits the antimalarials that can be used to treat the disease, as some of the chemicals used are dangerous to the mothers’ health and to the viability of the fetus.